 For the purpose of eating, my connection to “the land” is still mostly indirect except for the fruits and vegetables I grow in my garden.
 (Of course, my CSA share is a lot more direct than going to the supermarket for thoroughly processed packaged food or produce that spends two or three weeks in trucks and warehouses.)

 I remember going to Washington, D.C. in 1970 for the first Earth Day.
 We all knew the “be-part-of-the-solution-not-part-of-the-problem” mantra, so it was pretty shocking to hear about the scale of environmental problems looking for solutions.
-Well, it’s pretty shocking that it’s still shocking, but after forty years we can see the beginning of solutions that we can implement for ourselves.
+Well, it’s pretty shocking that it’s still shocking, but after fifty years we can see the beginning of solutions that we can implement for ourselves.
 From LED light bulbs to small-scale solar energy devices, there’s stuff that actually works and saves money at the same time.

 How and what you eat and which light bulb you buy — every little choice affects the planet as well as your own health and pocketbook.
 When you can get your food from a CSA or local farmers market, you don’t just save money because you cut out The Man and bypass The System.
 You cut out the negative environmental impact of industrial farming and the time and cost inefficiency of cross-country transport, refrigeration and storage.
 More important: you create a reliable market for local, small-scale farmers who grow and raise safe, fresh food for you and your family, friends and neighbors.

 So, yeah, man, everything really is connected to everything else.
 Every day, I’ll propose another better, cheaper and more responsible way to eat and exercise — and to get the added health benefit and sense of well-being that comes with doing things with friends.
 Some days it’ll be about stirring polenta – slowly – with your significant other; other days, it’ll be gardening or taking a hike with some neighbors.
 Every day, I’ll offer something to share or talk about with your friends, family or commune.
 Subscribe now – a new way every day for a whole year – for $10.
-Or check out some free samples.

 With a little help from my friends “Survival time may be enhanced by strong social networks… After controlling for a range of demographic, health, and lifestyle variables, greater networks with friends were protective against mortality…” Journal of Epidemiology and Community Health